Transient ischemic attack: Signs and symptoms

-Numbness or weakness generally occur on the opposite side of the body from the affected hemisphere of the brain.
+Numbness or weakness generally occurs on the opposite side of the body from the affected hemisphere of the brain.

 A detailed neurologic exam, including a thorough cranial nerve exam, is important to identify these findings and to differentiate them from mimickers of TIA.
 Symptoms such as unilateral weakness, amaurosis fugax, and double vision have higher odds of representing TIA compared to memory loss, headache, and blurred vision.
 Below is a table of symptoms at presentation, and what percentage of the time they are seen in TIAs versus conditions that mimic TIA.
-In general, focal deficits make TIA more likely, but the absence of focal findings do not exclude the diagnosis and further evaluation may be warranted if clinical suspicion for TIA is high (see "Diagnosis" section below).
+In general, focal deficits make TIA more likely, but the absence of focal findings do not exclude the diagnosis, and further evaluation may be warranted if clinical suspicion for TIA is high (see "Diagnosis" section below).